 If you have the will, time and patience, deconstructing it is worth the effort.

-• the plastic shell may be recycled with large rigid plastics, which are collected at annual Recycling Days by some towns, and year round at the Cohasset, Hingham and Kingston Transfer Stations, and the Braintree and Rockland Recycling Centers.
+The plastic shell may be recycled with large rigid plastics, which are collected at annual Recycling Days by some towns, and year round at the Cohasset, Hingham and Kingston Transfer Stations, and the Braintree and Rockland Recycling Centers.

 Reuse is always best, but cardboard moving boxes may also be flattened and recycled through your municipal recycling program.
 Remove all non-paper packing material.